Magical winter wedding at the West Tower

 Kale added; “Imagine if Wes had tried to pose this picture, it would only represent the photographer saying ‘give your son a hug’ but this image is so much more.”

-My approach to photographing Sophia and Kale’s West Tower winter wedding was to creatively and discreetly photograph the day as it unfolded, capturing meaningful pictures that the couple would love.
+My approach to photographing Sophia and Kale’s West Tower winter wedding photography was to creatively and discreetly photograph the day as it unfolded.

 The couple had originally planned a 2 pm ceremony but as the day drew closer they realised that they wanted to maximise the available light for their West Tower winter wedding.

 Photography was important to the couple, so they decided to move the ceremony back an hour.
 This was a smart move and allowed time for some evening portraits that would have been missed.

 Just as the sun was setting over the Lancashire countryside, we took advantage of the mild winter weather and nipped outside for some simple but creative portraits of the couple.